bbauska/W3Cx-2of5/README.md

 <p align="center" width="100%">
 <img src="./images/image017.webp?raw=true"
   style="width:65%"
-  alt="Diagram of an element: the &#39;&lt;em&gt;&#39; tag is used for element that needs Emphasis.
+  title="Diagram of an element: the &#39;&lt;em&gt;&#39; tag is used for element that needs Emphasis.
     The &#39;&lt;&#39; and &#39;&gt;&#39; indicate that this is a tag, and the little bits of text in between tell us what kind of tag it is.
+To completely describe the element, it needs an open and close tag, with everything in between the tags being the content of the element" alt="Diagram of an element: the &#39;&lt;em&gt;&#39; tag is used for element that needs Emphasis.
-To completely describe the element, it needs an open and close tag, with everything in between the tags being the content of the element" />
+    The &#39;&lt;&#39; and &#39;&gt;&#39; indicate that this is a tag, and the little bits of text in between tell us what kind of tag it is.
+To completely describe the element, it needs an open and close tag, with everything in between the tags being the content of the element." />
 </p>
 <p>
 Most tags have open and close versions, but there are a few strange